SevKohler/OMOCL/README.md

 ------

 The OMOP Conversion Language is a declerative mappings language for openEHR archetype-to-CDM mappings.
 It is based on yaml.
 For more info check our [wiki](https://github.com/SevKohler/OMOCL/wiki).

+For a engine to execute the mappings see [Eos](https://github.com/SevKohler/Eos)

 #### mapping coverage